htw-kbe-jneidel/gateway/README.md

 # gateway

+Entry point for all HTTP requests.
-Forward requests to the api and frontend.
+Forwards requests to the [API](https://github.com/htw-kbe-jneidel/api) and [frontend](https://github.com/htw-kbe-jneidel/frontend).